 The Trustee is to give notice of the redemption of the Reoffered Bonds in the name of the Authority, by first-class mail, postage prepaid, not less than 15 days nor more than 30 days prior to the redemption date, to the registered owners of any Reoffered Bonds which are to be redeemed, at their last known addresses appearing on the registration books of the Authority not more than ten Business Days prior to the date such notice is given.
+Each notice of redemption will state, in addition to any other condition, that the redemption is conditioned upon the availability on the redemption date of sufficient moneys to pay the Redemption Price of the Reoffered Bonds to be redeemed.
 The failure of any owner of a Reoffered Bond to be redeemed to receive notice of redemption will not affect the validity of the proceedings for the redemption of such Reoffered Bond.
 If directed in writing by an Authorized Officer of the Authority, the Trustee will publish or cause to be published such notice in an Authorized Newspaper not less than 15 days nor more than 30 days prior to the redemption date, but publication is not a condition precedent to such redemption and failure to publish such notice or any defect in such notice or publication will not affect the validity of the proceedings for the redemption of such Reoffered Bonds.
 Redemption of the Reoffered Bonds at the option of the Authority may be conditioned on there being sufficient money available on the redemption date to pay the Redemption Price of the Reoffered Bonds and may be subject to such other conditions as the Authority may establish.
 The notice given for the optional redemption of Reoffered Bonds is required to state all such conditions.